webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/helps-their-friends.md

+---
+aliases:
----,aliases:,- helps their friends,tags:,- Compendium/CSRD/en/Foci,---
+- helps their friends
+tags:
+- Compendium/CSRD/en/Foci
+---

 You love your friends and help them out of any difficulty, no matter what.
  ### Intrusion